tinyalg/youtube-timer/README.md

   ![Preferences Page](images/youtube-timer-preferences.png)

 * **Smart Tracking:**
-  It automatically stops counting when:
+  Unlike simple timers, this extension tracks time only when it matters.
+It counts only in the following cases:

-  * The video is paused or no audio is playing.
+  * **Active Viewing**: The video tab is open and active (you are looking at the page).

-  * You switch to another tab or window.
+  * **Background Listening**: Audio is playing, even if you switch to another tab or window.

-  * Your PC goes to sleep.

 * **History & CSV Export:**
   Click the icon to view your past viewing history in a popup.
 You can also download the data as a CSV file for your own analysis.